Unleash/unleash-client-java/README.md

 ## Java Version Compatibility

-As of version 10.2.3, this library requires Java 11 or newer.
+As of version 11, this library requires Java 11 or newer.

-- Java 8+ is supported on versions 10.2.2 and below
+- Java 8+ is supported on versions 10.2.x and below

-- Java 11+ is required starting from 10.2.3
+- Java 11+ is required starting from version 11 of the SDK

 If you're using Java 8, please pin your dependency to 10.2.2 or earlier.